 Easy Clean Up – When baking, line your pans and cookie sheets with parchment paper for easy removal and clean-up.

 We hope you find all these great tips we are sharing with you helpful.
-Be sure to share our page of tips with your friends and family.
+Be sure to share this page of tips with your friends and family.